 Hot riveting: used extensively by legendary French engineer Gustave Eiffel at the end of the 19th Century, hot riveting is used to connect the legs and the rungs, and ensures the parts are assembled effectively and with maximum durability.

 Spot welding: this step consists of welding multiple metal elements by compressing them between two electrodes and passing a high-intensity current between them to fuse the metal sections together and create a weld.
 This technique is used to attach the metal seat to the four legs.
 Once the chair is painted, these spot welds remain visible on the seat.
 It’s one of unique features of NICOLLE® chairs and stools.

-Available in over 200 colors from the RAL color chart, the range of colors available lets our customers customize their chairs and stools by choosing the colour perfectly matches their surroundings.
+Available in over 200 colours from the RAL colour chart, the range of colours available lets our customers customise their chairs and stools by choosing the colour perfectly matches their surroundings.